Projects

 VOLA have delivered numerous projects to support economically inactive people who are aged 16+ as well as young people (generally aged 15-24) who are Not in Employment, Education or Training (NEET) to gain the skills and experience they need to move into further education or employment.

-The Progress Partnership project has been funded by the UK Shared Prosperity Fund from 1st April 2024 to 31st March 2026 to provide Key Worker support for economically inactive residents of the Liverpool City Region (LCR) who are aged 16+.
-The aim of the project is to help them to overcome barriers that prevent them from actively looking for work.
-You can find out more about this project and the VOLA consortium members delivering on the project on our UKSPF Progress Partnership page.
+The Progress Partnership project was funded by the Liverpool City Region (LCR) Combined Authority through UK Shared Prosperity Funding from 1st April 2024 to 31st March 2026.
+It provided Key Worker support to economically inactive residents aged 16+, with the aim of helping people to overcome barriers that prevent them from actively looking for work.

 Kickstart